geoadmin/service-stac/adr/2023_02_27_cache_settings.md

 }
 ```

-The value of this field could be checked via the admin interface only.
+The value of this field could be checked via the admin interface only (read only field).
+This field is saved in the `AssetUpload` model and copied over in the `Asset` model on the asset upload complete action, similar to the `checksum:multihash` field.

-:warning: This field only act on the cache settings of the asset data and API asset endpoint !
+:warning: This field act on the cache settings of the asset data and API asset endpoint !
 An asset upload automatically
 updates the asset metadata with the new `checksum:multihash`.

 `update_interval` `0` means instantly (changes happens infrequently from 1 seconds to several hours, days, week, ...).
 Setting `update_interval` to `-1` would mean `never` use case 4. and 5. above.
 So the default value of this field would be `-1` and then the default cache settings would be applied.